mind tools personal development neuro linguistic programming nlp meta model nlp generalization nlp presuppositions

 What are NLP Presuppositions?

 Simple!
-In NLP Presuppositions are basically – “What is the person assuming to be true, underneath what they are actually telling me?”.
-Presuppositions are not necessarily true, but even if the are not, by holding something not-yet-true as being true, we can help to bring that to fruition.
+In NLP Presuppositions are assumptions or beliefs that a person holds and that the listener must accept to understand the statement.
+In other words: “What is the person assuming to be true, underneath what they are actually telling me?”.
+Presuppositions are not necessarily true, but even if the are not, by holding something not-yet-true as being true.
+We can help to bring that to fruition by challenging the presupposition with wellformed Meta Model questions.

 Presuppositions usually appear in the deep structure of language and not in the actual surface structure, though they can be obvious sometimes.
 You can usually find many clues to what people’s presuppositions really are.
 Presuppositions are beliefs or assumptions, which support the language we hear from others or use ourselves.
 Presuppositions can be in the surface structure, allowing us an obvious clue.
 Or, they can be in the deep structure and only suggested by the surface structure of language.